-House passage of $40B Ukraine aid bill expected, Senate next
+House approves $40B in Ukraine aid, beefing up Biden request

 “Honestly, do we not deserve a plan?” said Rep. Michael Burgess, R-Texas.
 He said he agrees that Western countries must help Ukraine stand up to Russia but added, “Does the administration not need to come to us with where we are going with this?”

 Oksana Markarova, Ukraine’s ambassador to the U.S., attended Tuesday’s separate Democratic and Republican Senate lunches and expressed gratitude for the support they’ve received.
-Sen. Chris Coons, D-Del., said Makarova told them her country has depleted its stockpiles of Soviet-era weapons and said continued NATO support is vital.
+Sen. Chris Coons, D-Del., said Markarova told them her country has depleted its stockpiles of Soviet-era weapons and said continued NATO support is vital.

-Coons said the Ukrainian’s message was, “’Thank you, do more.
+Coons said the Ukrainian’s message was: “Thank you, do more.
 We have a hard fight ahead.
-With your support, we can win.’”
+With your support, we can win.”

 The new measure includes $6 billion to arm and train Ukrainian forces, $8.7 billion to restore American stores of weapons shipped to Ukraine and $3.9 billion for U.S. forces deployed to the area.